AudioMoG: Guiding Audio Generation with Mixture-of-Guidance: Detailed related works

 \subsection{Text-to-audio (T2A) generation}

 T2A systems generate audio samples conditioned on natural language prompts.
-At the beginning, DiffSound~\citep{yang2023diffsound}, AudioGen~\citep{kreuk2022audiogen} explore autoregressive-based generation methods in the compressed space of mel-spectrogram and waveform respectively.
-Then, AudioLDM~\citep{liu2023audioldm} and Make-An-Audio~\citep{huang2023make} develop latent diffusion models in the compressed space of mel-spectrogram, improving overall T2A generation quality.
-Tango~\citep{deepanway2023text} improves the text encoder of diffusion-based T2A systems with a language model.
-AudioLDM 2~\citep{liu2024audioldm} employs an autoregressive-based method to predict the AudioMAE~\citep{huang2022masked} features from various input modalities, and then uses a latent diffusion model to generate audio from AudioMAE features.
-Tango2~\citep{majumder2024tango} and Tangoflux~\citep{hung2024tangoflux} utilize reinforcement strategies including direct preference optimization~\citep{rafailov2023direct} and CLAP-guided reward shaping~\citep{wu2023clap} to improve the human preference and semantic-textual alignment.
-Recently, Stable Audio~\citep{evans2024fast} designs transformer-based scalable latent diffusion models in the space directly compressed from the audio waveform.
-ETTA~\citep{lee2024etta} elucidates the design space of diffusion-based T2A systems.
+At the beginning, AudioGen~\cite{kreuk2022audiogen} explore autoregressive-based generation methods in the compressed space of mwaveform respectively.
+Then, DiffSound~\cite{yang2023diffsound}, AudioLDM~\cite{liu2023audioldm} and Make-An-Audio~\cite{huang2023make} develop latent diffusion models in the compressed space of mel-spectrogram, improving overall T2A generation quality.
+Tango~\cite{deepanway2023text} improves the text encoder of diffusion-based T2A systems with a language model.
+AudioLDM 2~\cite{liu2024audioldm} employs an autoregressive-based method to predict the AudioMAE features from various input modalities, and then uses a latent diffusion model to generate audio from AudioMAE features.
+Tango2~\cite{majumder2024tango} and Tangoflux~\cite{hung2024tangoflux} utilize reinforcement strategies including CLAP-guided reward shaping~\cite{wu2023clap} to improve the human preference and semantic-textual alignment.
+Recently, Stable Audio~\cite{evans2024fast} designs transformer-based scalable latent diffusion models in the space directly compressed from the audio waveform.
+ETTA~\cite{lee2024etta} elucidates the design space of diffusion-based T2A systems.

 These innovative methods have improved T2A generation quality from generative methods, compression networks, and network architectures, while the innovations on guidance methods have not been carefully investigated in previous works.